Doabi dialect

-Doabi (Standard: /pa/; Doabi: /pa/), also known as Bist Doabi or Jalandhari, is an eastern dialect of the Punjabi language.
+Doabi (Standard: /pa/.
+Doabi: /pa/), also known as Bist Doabi or Jalandhari, is an eastern dialect of the Punjabi language.
 The dialect is named after the region in which it originated, Doaba or Bist Doab, between the Beas and Sutlej.
 Its occurrence in parts of Pakistani Punjab owes to post-1947 migration of Punjabi Muslim populace from East Punjab.
-The region it is now spoken includes: the Jalandhar, Hoshiarpur, Kapurthala, Una and Nawanshahr districts of Indian Punjab, including the areas known as the Dona and Manjki; and the Toba Tek Singh and Faisalabad districts of Pakistani Punjab; and some areas of Himachal Pradesh and Jammu and Kashmir.
+The region it is now spoken includes: the Jalandhar, Hoshiarpur, Kapurthala and Nawanshahr districts of Punjab and in lower parts of Una district of Himachal Pradesh.

 The sub dialects of Doabi include Dona and Manjki.

+History

+During the British colonial period, Doabi was spoken in the Jalandhar and Hoshiarpur districts of the Jalandhar division.
+Doabi was also spoken in parts of Kapurthala State, such as at Kapurthala.
+Since the 1947 partition, Majhi speakers (such as from Sialkot and Lahore) have settled in the cities of Jalandhar, Nakodar, Kartarpur, and Kapurthala leading to influences on the local Doabi spoken there.